Walking Tall (1973 film): Accolades

+Franchise

 Sequels

 The original Walking Tall was a hit, but the sequels, Walking Tall Part 2 (September 28, 1975), and Walking Tall: Final Chapter (August 10, 1977), both starring Bo Svenson, were far less profitable.

+Television series

+Also, a TV series Walking Tall (January 17 - June 6, 1981) also starred Svenson, and was a continuation of the original film.

 Remake

-On December 9, 1978, CBS aired a television movie titled A Real American Hero: Buford Pusser, starring Brian Dennehy as the title character.
+On December 9, 1978, CBS aired a television movie titled A Real American Hero, starring Brian Dennehy as the title character.
 The film is set in 1967 and focused on real-life Sheriff Buford Pusser, who goes after a criminal who has killed young people with his illegal moonshine.

+Second remake series

 In 2004, a remake starring professional wrestler Dwayne "The Rock" Johnson was made.
 Although it used elements from Pusser's life and the original Walking Tall, many things were changed.
-Johnson's character's name was now Chris Vaughn, the sheriff is trying to stop the selling of illegal drugs instead of illegal moonshine, and the film's setting became semirural Kitsap County, Washington, although it was filmed in Squamish, British Columbia, Canada.
+Johnson's character's name was now Chris Vaughn, the sheriff is trying to stop the selling of illegal drugs instead of illegal moonshine, and the film's setting became semi-rural Kitsap County, Washington, although it was filmed in Squamish, British Columbia, Canada.
 Two sequels to the remake were produced, and released in 2007: Walking Tall: The Payback and Walking Tall: Lone Justice, both made in Dallas, Texas, and released directly to DVD.
 These sequels starred Kevin Sorbo as Nick Prescott, the son of the town's sheriff, who takes the law into his own hands when his father is killed in a suspicious car accident.

 In popular culture

-In the song "The Movies" by the country music group The Statler Brothers which consists of naming different films, one line is "Thunderball, Walking Tall, Jaws, Jesse James.
+In the song "The Movies" by the country music group The Statler Brothers which consists of naming different films, one line is "Thunderball, Walking Tall, Jaws, Jesse James".

+The film is also the topic of the song "The Boys From Alabama" released by Drive-By Truckers off of their 2004 project The Dirty South (album).